saleor/saleor-docs/docs/how-to/payments.md

 ---
 id: payments
-title: How to integrate new payment gateway
+title: How to Integrate New Payment Gateway
 ---
-## Payments Gateways
+## Payments gateways

 ### Checkout payment gateways command

 The command `CHECKOUT_PAYMENT_GATEWAYS` contains a list of enabled payment gateways, with the user friendly payment name.
 These are the names your customers see when they select the payment method.